csdavidson/dnd5e_tactician_class/Tactician.md

 When you reach 10th level, your heightened awareness in combat and other tight situations allows you to direct allies to act beyond their normal limits.
 As a bonus action on your turn, you can direct an ally within 60 feet whose presence you are aware of to take any of the following actions: attack, cast a cantrip they know, dodge, disengage, hide, help, ready (though not to cast any spells of 1st level or higher), search, or use an object.
 That ally must consent to the action you direct them to perform, and doing so consumes their reaction.

+## Cadre Training
+*10th, 14th, and 18th level Tactician Feature*

+When you reach 10th level, continued training with your sidekick followers allows you to dedicate that training to specific talents in order to make those companions more effective and enable specialized tactics.
+The next time you complete a long rest, you may have one of your sidekick followers gain a feat that they meet the prerequisites for.

+You may have another sidekick follower gain a feat that they meet the prerequisites for again when you reach level 14 in this class, and again at level 18.
+Each sidekick follower can only gain one feat from this feature.
+If one of your sidekicks who has gained a feat from this feature dies or leaves your service permanently, you can choose another to gain a feat in replacement for the one that left.

+## Adaptable Commander
+*14th level Tactician Feature*

+At 14th level, your experience allows you to learn to adapt to the capabilities of your followers, regardless of what those capabilities are.
+You become able to recruit and command sidekicks of whichever varieties you haven't already been able to recruit.
+For example, if you could already recruit warriors and experts, you become able to recruit spellcasters.
+If you could already recruit warriors and a type of spellcaster, you become able to recruit experts and the other types of spellcaster.

+## Coordinated Superiority
+*20th level Tactician Feature*

+At the peak of your career as a tactician, you can direct your allies so well that they can perform and coordinate flawlessly for brief windows of time.
+When you use any of your command shouts, you can choose to activate this ability in addition to that shout's effects.
+For up to 1 minute or until they take advantage of this bonus, allies affected by your command shout can do one of the following:
+- When missing with an attack roll, choose to turn the roll into a success instead
+- When failing an ability check, skill check, or saving throw, choose to instead succeed in that check or saving throw
+- When causing another creature or object to make a saving throw, choose to have them automatically fail it.
+In this case the character must decide to use this option before knowing if their target succeeded with its rolled attempt at the saving throw.
+Legendary resistances can still be expended by creatures that have them to succeed at saving throws in spite of this effect.

+You can use this ability twice, and regain all uses of it after completing a long rest.

 ---
 # Tactician Creeds
 ---